sergio11/tvnexa_architecture/README.md

 ### Explore and Enjoy:

 You are now ready to explore the diverse world of IPTVs and global television through TVNexa.
 Navigate through channels, streams, and guides, and enjoy an enriched viewing experience.

+## ⚠️ Disclaimer

+**TVNexa** is an **educational project** developed for learning and research purposes.
+It leverages the **iptv-org API** (a public collection of freely available IPTV channels from around the world).
+You can explore more about this API at [iptv-org API](https://github.com/iptv-org/api).
+TVNexa is designed to explore IPTV integration, API optimization, and database management techniques.

+This project is **not intended for commercial use** and does not host, distribute, or provide unauthorized access to copyrighted content.
+Users should comply with local laws and regulations regarding IPTV services and streaming content.
+TVNexa is meant for **technical experimentation** and **software development practice** only.

 ## Contribution
 Contributions to TvNexa are highly encouraged!
 If you're interested in adding new features, resolving bugs, or enhancing the project's functionality, please feel free to submit pull requests.